xfortisfye/GCCF/07-lab.md

 ### Create the firewall rules for managementnet
 Create firewall rules to allow SSH, ICMP, and RDP ingress traffic to VM instances on the managementnet network.

-1. In the Cloud Console, navigate to Navigation menu (mainmenu.png) > VPC network > Firewall.
+1. In the Cloud Console, navigate to Navigation Menu > VPC network > Firewall.

 2. Click + Create Firewall Rule.